Editor's choice: Check Into Cash Payday Loan

 You can.
 The city of Bakersfield doesn’t have any payday loan regulations, so all lenders must follow California’s payday loan laws:

 Need more than $300?
-You might want to consider an installment or auto title loan instead.
+An installment or auto title loan would come with higher loan amounts than a payday loan.
 With an installment loan, you can pay back your loan over several months, rather than in one lump sum on your next pay day.
 A title loan is a loan backed by the value of your vehicle and can be paid off either in a lump sum or over several months.

 While it varies by lender, you typically need to meet the following criteria to be eligible for a short-term loan in Bakersfield: